danwdart/websites/posts/what-would-you-like-to-see.md

 date: 2016-10-28T04:03:00.001+01:00
 draft: false
 aliases: [ "/2016/10/what-would-you-like-to-see.html" ]
-tags : [you, tech, next, what, like, see, science, would, to, personal]
+tags: [you, tech, next, what, like, see, science, would, to, personal]
 ---

 Just a short one tonight: